Unkerpaulie/dfl_one/dev_readme.md

 `tryfake.py`

 This script generates fake data for testing purposes.
 It gives an example of each of the functions andwhat they generate.

+## To do

+* Make transaction form pulldowns more responsive to the options selected, like a purchase would not have a settlement currency of TTD, and the foreign bank accounts would befiltered by the currency selected
+* Make reviewers have read only access to the client form and transaction form
+* Backlinks from Register and Blotter to the transaction
+* Make transaction actions "View" instead of "Edit" for reviewers